jroivas/nolang/pure.md

 To generate new instances of structures one can call it's default initializer, where one passes values to initialize in same order as in definition.
-Since default value is zero, one can omit some parameters:
+All values in struct are by default initialized as zero, so one can omit some parameters:

     Date(100000000000, false)
     Date(100000000000)